 Watch the 2017 SoFi Super Bowl ad:

-The Japanese carmaker again worked hard to showcase their creativity in honor of Super Bowl LI.
-This is the third time that Honda advertised in the Super Bowl and this year’s ad put the Honda CR-V as the most likely to succeed!
+Last year, the Japanese carmaker again worked hard to showcase their creativity.
+This was the third time that Honda advertised in the Super Bowl and the ad put the Honda CR-V as the most likely to succeed!
 In the Honda Super Bowl LI commercial, we heard from the high school selves of Tina Fey, Robert Redford, Amy Adams, Magic Johnson, Steve Carell, Missy Elliot, Stan Lee, Jimmy Kimmel and Viola Davis.
 Here’s to chasing dreams!

 Before the Big Game ad was released, Honda gave us this teaser on January 31 – just days before the game.
 Listen to the inspiring speech from Steve Carell.